tiasha54/Tiasha_ProdigyInfotech_WD_05/README.md

 # Tiasha_ProdigyInfotech_WD_05

+Features:
-A webpage that fetches weather data from weather API based on location(HTML/CSS/Java)
+It fetches weather data from weather API based on user's location on a user-inputted location.
+It displays the current weather conditions,temparature,and other relevant information.